Back to top

 Teaching

 Teaching has always been at the center of my activities.
 Besides the institutional positions I have held at the Musikakademie Kassel (2000 to 2007), the University of Auckland (2009 to 2014 and 2016 to 2020) and as an Honorary Professor at the China Conservatory of Music (2017 to 2020), I have taught privately since the 1990s, be it for short-term periods, e.g. when students were preparing for auditions or competitions, or long-term.
-Please contact me if you are interested in having lessons with me in Vienna!
+Please contact me if you are interested in having lessons with me in Austria!

 I have given masterclasses at many universities, conservatories and festivals, including: